ibrajix/EplFootball/README.md

 </p>

 <p align="center">
   This application shows every EPL team and their players.
-Built using modern android development tech stack with comments describing what each functions does for clarity
+Built using modern android development tech stack and an easy to understand codebase and structure
 </p>

 <p align="center">